Welcome to the Westbere Parish Council Website

 Westbere Annual Electors’ meeting – 13 March 2018 – Our Guests were from Canterbury City Council to discuss the CCC Governance Review and in particular the options for the boundaries of Hersden, Westbere and Chislet.
 Read the Minutes here including reports from the Chairman, city and county cllrs and your local organisations

-Next Parish Council meeting will be held on Tuesday 17 July.
-Latest Agenda
+Next Parish Council meeting will be held on Tuesday 18 September (as there is a summer recess in August) Latest Agenda

 Where is Westbere?
 The parish of Westbere is located approximately 3½ miles north-east of Canterbury, and runs adjacent to the A28 from the boundary with Sturry, as far as Lakesview Business Park just beyond Hersden.
 The village of Westbere is situated in the heart of a conservation area and can be reached from the A28 via Westbere Lane, Church Lane or Bushy Hill Road.
 All roads into Westbere are narrow and winding, making them unsuitable for large vehicles.